Appearance

 Points Not Visible

-- Check feature layer opacity is not 0
+- Check point opacity is not 0

 - Increase point size or disable Auto